Pyoderma gangrenosum

 How is pyoderma gangrenosum diagnosed?

-Your doctor may consider taking a small sample of skin (biopsy) to be examined under the microscope in a laboratory.
+Your healthcare professional may need to take a small sample of skin (biopsy) to be examined under the microscope in a laboratory.
 This test is helpful in ruling out other causes of skin ulceration.
-Pyoderma gangrenosum does not have a specific appearance under the microscope however there is usually an abundance of white blood cells (neutrophils).
+PG does not have a specific appearance under the microscope, but there can be many white blood cells (called neutrophils) in the area.

-Pyoderma gangrenosum is not hereditary and is not passed from parents to their children.
+PG is not hereditary and is not passed from parent to child.

 How can pyoderma gangrenosum be treated?

-Pyoderma gangrenosum is often difficult to treat and may take some time to heal.
+PG is often difficult to treat and may take some time to heal.
+You will remain under follow up until the condition is controlled.
 More than one treatment may need to be tried.
-Skin grafts and surgery are not treatment options as they often fail and may cause enlargement of the ulcer.
+Skin grafts and surgery are not treatment options as they often fail and may cause the ulcer to become bigger.

 introduction